fdietz/recipes-with-angular-js/controllers/changing-a-model-value-with-a-controller-function.markdown

 {% endraw %}
 {% endprism %}

-You can find the complete example on [github](https://github.com/fdietz/recipes-with-angular-js-examples/tree/master/chapter2/recipe2).

 ### Discussion
 The `ng-init` directive is executed on page load and calls the function `incrementValue` defined in `MyCtrl`.
 Functions are defined on the scope very similar to values but must be called with the familiar parenthesis syntax.